Vinyl cation: Generation

-Generating cyclic vinyl cations
+Generation of cyclic vinyl cations

 The ease of generating cyclic vinyl cations depends on the size of the ring system, with vinyl cations residing on smaller rings being more difficult to produce.
 This trend is supported by calculations showing that the vinyl cation prefers a linear arrangement.
 Due to the high degree of strain in 3-membered ring systems, the generation of the smallest cyclic vinyl cation, cycloprop-1-enyl cation, remains elusive.
 The SN1 solvolysis chemistry used to produce other vinyl cations has not proven facile for the cycloprop-1-enyl cation.
 This is a chemical challenge that remains unsolved.